mouse-reeve/kyranides/01_to_the_reader.md

-_Tertullian_, has taken another, and a quite new course: For he thinks that Harpocration, whom Tertullian mentions, is the same with him, whose Manuscript Book {G}
-is kept in the Vatican.
-And
-if we relie on his Credit, _Tertullian_'s words may not unfitly be accommodated to that
+_Tertullian_, has taken another, and a quite new course: For he thinks that Harpocration, whom Tertullian mentions, is the same with him, whose Manuscript Book πρί φυσικῶν is kept in the Vatican.
+And if we relie on his Credit, _Tertullian_'s words may not unfitly be accommodated to that